Ultimate Guide to Google Business Photo Optimisation

 Time-Based and Customer Photos

-• Holiday decorations
+• Holiday decorations or seasonal displays.

-• Seasonal menu items or products
+• New menu items or products.

 Real Business Photos